idealfed/idealforms-jiraserver/README.md

 This repository contains an Atlassian JIRA plugin that implements EXTJS 6 GPL for use within the JIRA system.

+Please see the ideal forms site for details:  http://wwww.idealforms.com

 The plugin runs as a servlet on the JIRA Tomcat instance and the plugin uses the JIRA API for its interaction.